machitgarha/parvaj/README.md

 -   GHDL
 -   GTKWave

-Having a Linux distribution, installing these should be easy.
+Having a GNU/Linux distribution, installing these should be easy.
 On Fedora 35, for example, you could simply do:

 ```bash
 sudo dnf install ghdl gtkwave